 Self-reliance will vanish all fear.
 Fear comes when you are dependent on anything other than your own inner wisdom and higher self.
 If your self-reliance is strong, you are protected.

-According to yogic tradition, this powerful meditation strengthens your nervous system so nothing bothers you, it expands your intuitive sense, and it makes the mind clear and decisive.
+This powerful meditation is said to strengthen your nervous system, expand your intuitive sense, and make the mind clear and decisive.
 It helps you have the strength to act on your ideals, and to consciously direct yourself.
-The next time you have a big decision in front of you, try this for just three minutes sitting at your desk.

 It is easy to hear a truth and difficult to live it, to embed it deeply into your heart and mind.
 Jappa (meditative repetition of a mantra) done with the refined Neutral Mind leads to Naam Chit Aveh—the constant remembrance of the Infinite.